oroinc/platform/src/Oro/Bundle/ActionBundle/Resources/doc/action-groups.md

         parameters_mapping:
             who: $.myInstanceWithVariousType
 ```
-We are skipping `what` parameter, as it is not required and its `default` value is good for us.
+Here we skip `what` parameter, as it is not required and its `default` value is good for us.
 To see syntax of `@run_action_group` see [the actions section](./actions.md#run-action-group-run_action_group)